Baca Kurti

 Baca Kurti Gjokaj (c.
-1807–1881) was an Albanian leader who participated in the Battle of Ržanicë against the Principality of Montenegro.
+1807–1881) was an Albanian leader who participated in the Battle of Ržanica against the Principality of Montenegro.

 Life

 Baca was born around 1807 in the village of Milješ (Milesh) in the Gruda tribal region near the town of Tuzi, to an Albanian highlander (Malësor) family.
+Kurti was born and adhered to Roman Catholicism.
 In 1856, he became voivode of Gruda after putting down a band of rebels in Fundna.
 He also killed the brother of Marko Miljanov that year.